-Stay Times/Rest Times (QT°46 only)
+Stay Times/Rest Times (QTo36 only)

-Stay times represent how long a worker should be able to safely work under heat stress conditions.
-Select one of four indices for displaying and printing from the unit: ACGIH Stay Times, NAVY PHEL's, U.S. Navy/Marine Corp.
-Ashore Flag Conditions, or EPRI Action Limits.
-Refer to Appendix B for more information on the indices.
+Stay times represent how long a worker should be able to safely work under heat stress conditions (available on QUESTemp^o 36 only).
+Select one of the three indices for displaying and printing from the unit: ACGIH Stay Times, NAVY PHEL's, or EPRI Action Limits.
+(For setup, please refer to "Setup" on pages 9 -10.
+For detailed rest times please refer to charts in Appendix B.)